-The words high technology and umbrella don’t usually go together the same sentence.
+The words high-tech and umbrella don’t usually go together the same sentence.

 On the face of things, the humble brolly seems a thankless commodity product.

-But Auckland company Blunt has created a new, high-tension canopy design that’s doesn’t collapse and fall apart in high wind (though through using a Blunt in Auckland weather, I've discovered a side effect is that it can catch the wind and thock its sturdy frame into your head).
+But Auckland company Blunt has created a new, high-tension canopy design that doesn’t collapse and fall apart in high wind (though through using a Blunt in Auckland weather, I've discovered a side effect is that it can catch the wind and thock its sturdy frame into your head).

 Its upmarket umbrellas go for between $79 and $159.